Multi-charmed and singled charmed hadrons from coalescence: yields and ratios in different collision systems at LHC: Conclusions

-In this paper we have studied the single-charmed and multi-charmed hadron production by using an hybrid hadronization model of coalescence plus fragmentation manly focusing on \Xicc and \Occc.
-In particular we have discussed the HF production in different collision systems, $PbPb$, $KrKr$, $ArAr$ and $OO$.
-We have considered in our study both realistic charm distribution function coming from the evolution in QGP described by Boltzmann Transport Equation and thermal distribution with flow coming from the assumption of a thermalized source for charm quarks in order to have a better comparison with SHM.
+In this paper, we have studied the single-charmed and multi-charmed hadron production by using an hadronization model by coalescence manly focusing on \Xicc and \Occc that are new heavy baryons likely to be detected in the next ALICE3 experiment at LHC.
+In particular, we have discussed the HF production in different collision systems, $PbPb$, $KrKr$, $ArAr$ and $OO$.
+We have considered in our study both realistic ("dynamical") charm distribution function coming from the evolution in QGP described by Boltzmann Transport Equation and thermal distribution with flow coming from the assumption of a thermalized source for charm quarks in order to have a better comparison to SHM.
+For \Dzer, $D^+$, $D^*$ and \Lc we have found a scaling with $A$ of the colliding system that is quite similar to SHM, but with absolute yield of \Lc, \Xic and $\Omega_c$ that are quite larger for the coalescence model.
+A result for \Pb that is in line with what found in $pp$ collisions \cite{Minissale:2020bif}.
 We have found that the charmed hadron yields in \Pb show a mass ordering with an enhancement for single-charmed baryons.
-We have found that, for single-charmed hadrons, our model has compatible results with SHM in the case where the latter includes an enhanced set for baryons resonances.
-We predict yields for multi-charmed hadrons that is of the order of $10^{-2}\!-\!10^{-3}$ for doubled charmed hadrons, while is about two order of magnitude smaller in the case of \Occc.
+We have found that for D mesons and \Lc our model has compatible results with SHM in the case where the latter includes an enhanced set for baryons resonances.
+We predict yields for multi-charmed hadrons that is of the order of $10^{-2}\!-\!10^{-3}$ for doubled charmed hadrons, while is nearly two order of magnitude smaller in the case of \Occc.
 When we consider thermal distribution form charm quark we obtain a production that is comparable with the one from SHM.
-Moreover we have studied the production of all hadrons changing the system size.
+Moreover, we have studied the production of all hadrons changing the system size.
 Going from large to smaller collision systems we obtain roughly a decrease of the production of single-charmed and multi-charmed hadrons scaling with volume and number of charm as $N_c(N_c/V)^{C-1}$.
-But, focusing on the \Occc, this study shows a breaking of the simple scaling due to the change in shape of the charm quark distribution when a realistic simulation of the QGP medium is performed; suggesting that, looking at the simple yields, \Occc production is an observable sensitive to the non-equilibrium features of charm quarks.
-A further consideration regards the potential effect of event-by-event fluctuations on the number of charm pair produced.
-In fact when the average number of pair produced over the total ensemble of events is smaller than the number of charm quark that compose the hadrons $N_c\!\leq\!3$, one should expect that the distribution coming from fluctuations can give an average for $\langle N_c^3 \rangle$ that is enhanced with respect to $\langle N_c \rangle^3$, where the last one reflect the case when a fixed number of charm pair are considered in every event.
-Future investigations should explore this effect on the multi-charmed production in an event-by-event analysis.
+But, focusing on the \Occc, this study shows a breaking of this simple scaling due to the change in shape of the charm quark distribution when a realistic simulation of the QGP medium is performed; suggesting that, looking at the yields, the \Occc production is an observable sensitive to the non-equilibrium features of charm quarks.
+In particular, we have seen that the ratio of \Occc \pt-spectra between different system size can provide a solid signature of a lack of thermalization when going to smaller system like O-O. Furthermore, in PbPb we have seen a strong sensitivity of \Occc yield to its mean sqaure radius, at variance with D mesons and \Lc whose yields are mainly constrained by charm conservation.